outl1ne/nova-multiselect-field/README.md

         ->optionsLimit(5) // How many items to display at once ->reorderable() // Allows reordering functionality
-        ->singleSelect() // If you want a searchable single select field
+        ->singleSelect() // If you want a searchable single select field ->sync('football') // If you want to sync options between multiple multiselects

         // Async model querying
         Multiselect::make('Artists')